Matching while Learning: The model and the optimization problem

 \section{The model and the optimization problem}

 In this section we first describe our model.
-In particular, we describe the primitives of our platform (``workers'' and ``jobs''), and givea formal specification of the matching process we study.
-We conclude by precisely defining the optimization problem of interest that we solve in this paper.
+In particular, we describe the primitives of our platform (``workers'' and ``jobs''), and give a formal specification of the matching process we study.
+We conclude by precisely defining the optimization problem addressed in this paper.

+{A key aspect of our approach is that we consider a model with a {\em continuum} of workers in the system.
+The policies we propose for matching workers to jobs will recommend a job type independently for each worker as a function of the ``history'' of that worker alone.
+In our analysis, we leverage the general framework provided by \cite[][esp.
+Section 2.4]{sun2006exact}, which provides a formal mathematical basis for a continuum of independent stochastic processes, including the exact law of large numbers (ELLN) for cross-sectional averages (Theorem 2.16 of \cite{sun2006exact}).
+Informally, applying this framework allows the interchange of worker-level probabilistic statements with population-level statements about the evolution of the cross-sectional worker measure over time, yielding the tractable (though challenging) optimization problem we study in this paper (see Section \ref{sec:optimization}).
+We apply the ELLN throughout our development below to yield such interchanges, as appropriate.}